 Anchors

 Anchors secure the array to the seafloor, maintaining its position and tension.
-They are connected to the growing line by an anchor line, and sometimes a length of chain, collectively called the anchor rode.
 Tensioning buoys along the anchor line helps maintain tension during tidal fluctuations by rising in the water at low tide.
 Tag lines run from the anchor to a retrieval buoy on the surface, aiding in anchor location for retrieval or tensioning.
-In this picture, there are three types of anchors.